 Which breeds of dog can you go running with?

 Some dogs are better than others at jogging.
 If you have a dog who is not a good runner, or if he or she has joint problems that make running risky, you shouldn’t jog with your dog.
 Sledge dogs, for example, were bred to run in harnesses, and they are not built to be jogging companions.
 Dogs with joint problems should not be jogged on the pavement.

 Dogs can run at speeds up to 35 mph.
 Although this is the top speed that the majority of dogs can run, there are some that are able to run even faster.

 Is jogging good for dogs?

 Jogging is good for a dog because it helps them to burn calories and get exercise.
 It reduces the risk of obesity and helps the dog live a longer life.
 If you’re planning on taking your dog jogging, it’s best to start slow and build up their stamina.
 You wouldn’t expect a human who is not used to running to be able to start running a marathon straight away.
 Jogging with a dog is similar to jogging with people, except you need very little to get started.

 Does running on concrete hurt a dog’s paws?

-Your dogs paw pads will strengthen and become more tough.
-Over time, as long if you take them for small runs, before building them up they will become stronger.
+Your dog’s paw pads will strengthen and become tougher.
+Over time, as long as you take them for small runs, before building them up they will become stronger.